Homotopical Intersection Theory, III: multi-relative intersection problems: Strongly cocartesian cubes

+In what follows we will only consider $J$-cubes in which the target category $\cal C$ is either $\cal T(X)$ or $\cal R(X)$ for some space $X$, and often enough, we shall be interested in the case when $X$ is a point.

-From now on we will only be considering $j$-cubes given by functors $2^{\cal J} \to \cal C$ where $\cal C$ is one of the categories $\cal T$, $\cal T(X)$ or $\cal R(X)$.
-A {\it weak equivalence} of such $j$-cubes is a natural transformation $A_\bullet \to B_\bullet$ such that $A_T \to B_T$ is a weak equivalence for each $T$.
-Two cubes are said to be weak equivalent if there is a finite chain of weak equivalences connecting them.
+A {\it weak equivalence} of $T$-cubes $A_\bullet \to B_\bullet$ is a natural transformation such that $A_S \to B_S$ is a weak equivalence for each $S$, i.e., an objectwise weak equivalence.
+Two $J$-cubes are said to be {\it weakly equivalent} if there is a finite zig-zag of weak equivalences connecting them.